NickelsLabRutgers/MASTER-Data-Analysis/README.md

 C++ program __rna_fastq_parse.cpp__ is used for 5' RNA-Seq Analysis.
 This program takes 8 parameters and sequencing results in FASTQ format.
 The 8 parameters from left to right are sequencing quality score cutoff, length of digital tag region, length of randomized TSS-region, extra positions need to be considered after randomized TSS-region, length of barcode region, the name of output __tag record file__, the name of output stats file of analyzed 5' RNA-Seq results, and the TSS-regions and barcodes file from DNA template library analysis.

 Importantly, __rna_fastq_parse.cpp__ will output a __tag record file__ which records all transcribed RNA TSS-region sequences and their DNA templates and counts.
 This file is tab delimited with transcribed RNA TSS-region sequences, DNA template TSS-regions, start position at _lacCONS_ template, read counts, number of different digital tags in all reads, and match or mismatch to DNA template TSS-regions.

-##Contact
-If you have questions about the programs, please contact y.will.zhang@gmail.com.